 A biography is basically a memoir or a story of someone’s life.
 It is meant to provide insights, lessons and an acknowledgment of someone’ general experience in life.
 However, writing it might not be as simple as simple as its definition.
 There are some guidelines that need to be adhered to before diving into such a project.
 Here are the crucial steps that you need to keep in mind once you have identified your subject.

 Well, the first step is obviously carrying out intensive research about the person whom you are writing about, or rather subject.
+Just like making research on complementary and alternative medicine articles before writing about it.
 A biography is only useful if it is genuine and accurate.
 The research may involve looking for primary sources which may include books, magazines, videos, internet articles, interviews, letters as well as existing autobiographies.

 To make the whole process easier, it is advisable to have your own set of research questions.
 These questions act as a guide in finding what you are looking for.
 For instance, you may ask yourself what you find interesting about the subject and why he/she is important to your readers.